-The Minnesota Department of Human Services administers the ECS program, offering qualified applicants, as of 2019, up to $444 a month (over $5,000 / year) towards essential services, such as home meal delivery, homemaker services, and adult day care.
+The Minnesota Department of Human Services administers the ECS program, offering qualified applicants, as of 2023, up to $466 a month toward essential services, such as home meal delivery, homemaker services, and adult day care.

-To receive ECS support, applicants must meet several different eligibility criteria.
+To receive ECS support, applicants must meet several different eligibility criteria, including:

-Essential Community Supports provides eligible beneficiaries up to $444 a month (as of the time of this writing) towards the following services:
+Essential Community Supports provides eligible beneficiaries up to $466 a month toward the following services:

 A long-term care consultant will make a final determination regarding the exact benefits and services each beneficiary is eligible to receive.

-Additional program information can also be found on the Minnesota Department of Human Services webpage.
+Additional program information can be found on the Minnesota Department of Human Services webpage.